tosdr/tosback-versions/Speedtest by Ookla/Privacy Policy.md

     4.  **Right to Request Deletion of Personal Information**

-        You have the right to request deletion of Personal Information collected or maintained by us.To do so, please submit a request via [http://dsar.ookla.com](http://dsar.ookla.com/) or email [privacy@ookla.com](mailto:privacy@ookla.com).If submitting a request by email, we may ask for additional information to verify your request.
+        You have the right to request deletion of Personal Information collected or maintained by us.
+To do so, please submit a request via [https://dsar.ookla.com](https://dsar.ookla.com/) or email [privacy@ookla.com](mailto:privacy@ookla.com).
+If submitting a request by email, we may ask for additional information to verify your request.

     5.  **Right to Opt-Out of the Sale of Personal Information**

-        You have the right to opt-out of the sale of Personal Information by a business.To do so, please submit a request via [http://dsar.ookla.com](http://dsar.ookla.com/) or email [privacy@ookla.com](mailto:privacy@ookla.com).If submitting a request by email, we may ask for additional information to verify your request.
+        You have the right to opt-out of the sale of Personal Information by a business.
+To do so, please submit a request via [https://dsar.ookla.com](https://dsar.ookla.com/) or email [privacy@ookla.com](mailto:privacy@ookla.com).
+If submitting a request by email, we may ask for additional information to verify your request.

     6.  **Right to Non-Discrimination for the Exercise of a Consumer’s Privacy Rights**